wambagilles/Condition-monitoring-of-hydraulic-systems/README.md

 ### Auto-Lag Networks (ALNs)
 The solution leverages Auto-Lag Networks, a specialized neural network architecture designed for real-valued sequence-to-sequence prediction.
 ALNs are ideal for this task because they can automatically select relevant time lags, eliminating the need for manual lag specification, which is crucial in time-series forecasting problems.

+A key feature of ALNet is its **attention layer**, which acts as an **auto-lag selector** within the observation window.
+This attention mechanism allows the model to dynamically focus on the most relevant time lags, making the architecture highly efficient and effective for complex time-series prediction tasks.
+This enables ALNet to outperform traditional methods that require manual lag determination, especially in scenarios involving irregular or high-frequency signals, such as pressure and volume flow data.

-As the author of the **Auto-Lag Networks (ALNs) For Real Valued Sequence to Sequence Prediction** paper, presented at ICANN 2019 in Berlin, this approach has been recognized for its ability to dynamically capture relevant temporal dependencies in time-series data, making it an excellent fit for this valve condition prediction challenge.
+As the author of the ALNet paper, presented at ICANN 2019 in Berlin, this approach has been recognized for its ability to dynamically capture relevant temporal dependencies in time-series data, making it an excellent fit for this valve condition prediction challenge.
+The problem is framed as a binary classification task, where the goal is to classify each cycle's valve condition as either "Optimal" or "Non-Optimal."

 ### Multivariate Time Series Model
 The model takes two time series as input (pressure and volume flow) and also computes additional features called **a_priori_vars**, which include statistics such as the mean, median, variance, and standard deviation for both time series.
 These features are incorporated into the network to improve prediction accuracy.